p4-team/ctf/2017-02-12-bsidessf/delphi/README.md

 If we try to modify the payload we quickly hit `decrypt failure` message.
 This seems like a nice setup for oracle padding attack, so we import our oracle padding breaker from crypto-commons are try to run it on the payloads.
+If you're interested in how padding oracle works see our other writeup which describes this more in detail: https://github.com/p4-team/ctf/tree/master/2016-09-16-csaw/neo
 We need to prepare oracle function, which will tell us if the decryption failed (presumably because of incorrect padding after decrypt):

 ```python